- NAME: Chaka Khan

 Grammy Award-winning singer Chaka Khan, formerly with the band Rufus, has an array of hit songs like "I'm Every Woman," "Ain't Nobody" and "Through the Fire."

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

-Although she continued to make music, Khan saw her popularity decline in the late 1980s and 1990s.
+Though she continued to make music, Khan saw her popularity decline in the late 1980s and 1990s.
 Her albums may not have been selling as much as they had previously, she was still producing critically acclaimed music.
-She won a Grammy Award in 1990 for her duet with the legendary Ray Charles on "I’ll Be Good to You" and another one in 1992 for "The Woman I Am."
+She won a Grammy Award in 1990 for her duet with the legendary Ray Charles on "I'll Be Good to You," and another one in 1992 for "The Woman I Am."

-In the early 1990s, she left the United States for London to have a better environment to raise her two children.
-Her daughter Milini was born in 1973 and her son Damien was born in 1979.
+In the early 1990s, Khan left the United States for London to have a better environment to raise her two children.
+Her daughter Milini was born in 1973, and her son Damien was born in 1979.
 While there, she branched out into acting, appearing as Sister Carrie in the musical Mama, I Want to Sing.
 Near the end of the decade, she established the Chaka Khan Foundation, which provides education programs to at-risk children and helps low-income families with autistic children.